apiaryio/api-elements/API Elements Reference.md

 ## I. Base API Element Definition

+The API Elements reference relies on [Refract][] for its definition and structure.
+To make this reference document more understandable, this base element has been included and used throughout.

 ### Base API Element (object)

-The Refract Element contains four properties: `element`, `meta`, `attributes`, and `content`, as defined below.
+The Base API Element contains four properties: `element`, `meta`, `attributes`, and `content`, as defined below.
 This Element MAY be used recursively throughout the document, even as a value for each of its own meta or attributes.

 #### Properties